 **note: If your animal is very dirty, or full of cockle burrs etc., and the weather cooperates you should wash it ahead of the workshop to get the worst off.

 How do I determine which clipping session to register for?
 Read through the document on the website titled “Three Skill-Set Divisions”.
 This will explain each division and give you the information you need to determine which session best suits you.

 - You must be eligible to show in the youth division in Showmanship contests

 - You must bring a heifer not in milk with ID and health papers as required in MD.
-March 2017 calves are discouraged if you have another option.
 You will fit and show the animal and provide care.
-If you plan to participate in the Intro to Advanced Clipping session or the Advanced Clipping session (AKA- Purina Fit-Out Contest) portion of the show the animal needs to be clean andun-clipped on arrival.
+If you plan to participate in the Intro to Advanced Clipping session or the Advanced Clipping session (AKA- Purina Fit-Out Contest) portion of the show the animal needs to be clean and un-clipped on arrival.